TobiStr/quarkus-workshop/README.md

 <details>
   <summary>If you are too fast, here are some optional tasks:</summary>

+-   Use a Mediator to forward commands to the Business Logic
 -   Implement GET and DELETE methods for multiple appointments at once.
 -   Implement unittests for the business logic and the controllers.
 -   Think about how Errors could be handled in a clean way.